DavidSigurdsson5/Iceland-Energy-Analysis/README.md

 - **Samgöngustofa (Icelandic Transport Authority):** [https://www.samgongustofa.is](https://www.samgongustofa.is)

 ## **Results**
-This project produces bar charts comparing fuel consumption and electricity demand for different scenarios.
+The MATLAB project produces bar charts comparing fuel consumption and electricity demand for different scenarios.
 The generated images are saved in the `Images/` directory for further use.